betaleonis/First/Process.md

 18. Do a pull without rebase.
 19. Verify that this also resulted in a fast forward merge.
 Then push this commit to remote.
 20. Now the dev, origin/dev, master and origin/master should all have the same commit and be the HEAD.

+### To get back the whole repository to an older state.
+1. Rightclick on the commit representing the point of time where you want to recover.
+This could be a merge commit of dev to master of a previous release.
+2. Choose Branch option and enter the desired name of the new branch.
+3. The resulting branch should have recovered the old state of the branch.